-Altitude of the jet, difference of temperature and different pressure zones are the factors that will tell you how much a jet will affect the weather.
-However, you must keep in mind that all these are factors are inter-related.
+The altitude of the jet, the difference in temperature, and different pressure zones are the factors that will tell you how much a jet will affect the weather.
+However, it would be best if you kept in mind that all these are factors are interrelated.

-Let’s consider the polar jet of northern hemisphere to understand the effect of jet on weather.
-You should also look closely how the mentioned above three factors influence each other.
+Let’s consider the northern hemisphere’s polar jet to understand the effect of jets on the weather.
+It would be best to look closely at how the three factors mentioned above influence each other.

 In the winter, the polar jet brings along cold air masses from the polar region.
 As a result, it is natural that this jet will occur at a low altitude due to heavy air masses.

 You also know that the speed of this jet current is the strongest at the boundary lines of different pressure zones.
-And the pressure zones are created due to difference of temperatures, right?
+And the pressure zones are created due to differences in temperatures.